steppjason/vgdatabase/README.md

 ## Goals

 Future features will turn it into a fully fleshed out video game collection tracking app.
-With user authentication, adding games, updating games, and deleting games from youor collection.
+With user authentication, adding games, updating games, and deleting games from your collection.

 ## Getting Started